emberjs/website/source/guides/getting-started/displaying-model-data.md

 Next we'll update our application to display dynamic todos, replacing our hard coded section in the `todos` template.

-Inside the file `js/router.js` implement a `TodosRoute` object with a `model` function that returns all the existing todos:
+Inside the file `js/router.js` implement a `TodosRoute` class with a `model` function that returns all the existing todos:

 ```javascript
 // ... additional lines truncated for brevity ...